-functions, the controls may be expressed in terms of a widely used Fourier series.
+Because we have set the conditions that u(0) = 0 and u(2T) = 0, which means that we want the joint velocities to be equal to zero at time t = 0 and t = 2T, it is necessary to select an appropriate collection of orthogonal functions for representing the control function.
+In the case when only u(0) = u(T), and therefore without any other restrictions on via points of control functions, the controls may be expressed in terms of a widely used Fourier series.
 In our case, we must ensure that also the constraints for via points are met.
 So, to obtain the continuity of the control function and its derivative, it is required to use a suitable collection of orthogonal functions.
 For this purpose, we have chosen the Legendre polynomials.
-The values of the vector $\lambda_0$ for the initial control functions $u_0 = 0$ are obtained as a solution of the equation Eq.
-(27) using Moore-Penrose's inverse.
+The values of the vector λ_0 for the initial control functions $u_0 = 0$ are obtained as a solution of the equation (27) using Moore-Penrose's inverse.

-The solution of the task for all three scenarios together with the resultant control functions are presented in Fig. 2-8.
-Also, Fig. 9-11 are included to better demonstrate the continuity of the derivative of the control functions.
+The solution of the task for all three scenarios together with the resultant control functions are presented in Figs. 2-8.
+Also, Figs. 9-11 are included to better demonstrate the continuity of the derivative of the control functions.
 As can be seen in the figures, the motion planning problem is correctly solved for all three cases.